-It is remarkable that $e_S$ is parametrized by the two coupling constants inherent in $U_S(3)$ in such a way (as we will see) that the strong charge strength goes to infinity as the coupling constants approach each other --- in clear distinction to the electric charge strength.
-Crucially, since gluons carry strong charge this implies baryogenesis might have occurred near the first symmetry breaking scale estimated by the RGE to be around $5\cdot10^{16}$ GeV, and any eventual baryon/anti-baryon imbalance below this scale would have resulted in violent repulsion accompanied by a rapid decrease in cosmic energy density and a consequent rapid decrease in $e_S$ strength.

-The final bit of speculation in $\S\,4$ concerns the mass of the electric-neutral iquarks and leptons.
-If they are representation transmutations of each other and the strong group is $U_S(3)$, it is tempting to suppose their rest masses are dynamically generated due to their strong charges.
-It is known that this would have implications for the strong $CP$ issue \cite{W3}.

-It should be mentioned that quarks with integer charge have been proposed before (see, e.g., \cite{GIM, PS, LA1}, and the review of \cite{GS}).
-However, the gauge groups of these models are not the $SU_C(3)\times SU_I(2)\times U_Y(1)$ of the SM, and the n-SM presented here is not related to these models.
-Also, the proposed iquarks are not ``preons'' or ``pre-quarks'' (see, e.g., \cite{T1,PS2,AH} and the review of \cite{T2}).
-That is, conventional quarks are not composite states of the iquarks.
-Instead, within this framework, conventional quarks can be interpreted as a certain \emph{superposition} of the iquarks.
-Also, similarities between quarks and leptons have long been noticed.
+It should be mentioned that similarities between quarks and leptons have long been noticed.
 Besides inspiring ideas of unifying groups, they have prompted some attempts to endow leptons with an $SU(3)$ symmetry (see e.g. \cite{FV}), and they are getting attention in recent years under the program of quark-lepton complementarity which studies phenomenological similarities between the generation-mixing matrices \cite{XZ}.